CatchySmile/VincioChat/README.md

 # Scratchy Chat

-Scratchy Chat is a secure, ephemeral web-based chat application that allows users to create or join chat rooms using unique codes and exchange real-time messages with others.
-Built with privacy in mind, it stores all data temporarily in memory and implements comprehensive security measures throughout the application.
+Scratchy Chat is a secure, ephemeral web-based chat application that allows users to create or join chat rooms using WebSockets .
+Built with privacy in mind, it stores all data temporarily in memory and we have a zero log & zero data retention design.
 ## Features

 - **Secure Room Management**